saulrichardson/solstice/README.md

    • Produces a natural-language caption we can later cite.

 3. Evidence Verifier (`agents/evidence_verifier.py`)
-   • Chain-of-thought prompt: “Does the passage logically support / refute the claim?
-Answer Y/N and explain.”
+   • Chain-of-thought prompt: "Does the passage logically support / refute the claim?
+Answer Y/N and explain."
    • Adds a probability score calibrated with temperature scaling.

 4. Completeness Check (`agents/completeness_check.py`)